griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 What is Behavioral Analytics Starter Kit?
 ---------------------------------------

-Behaviorl Analytics Starter Kit is a cloud lab for developers where they can learn how to create powerful behavioral analytics applications using Hadoop and Mahout, and deploy them on Amazon Cloud with Qubell Adaptive PaaS.
+Behavioral Analytics Starter Kit is a cloud lab for developers where they can learn how to create powerful behavioral analytics applications using Hadoop and Mahout, and deploy them on Amazon Cloud with Qubell Adaptive PaaS.
 This starter kit presents a complete example of a common application of behavioral analytics - a Product Recommendation engine for an eCommerce store.